Corporate Responsibility – BMAL 560

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 4 Discussion Board Forums, each consisting of 2 parts: the thread and the replies.
-The thread will be the first part of the Discussion Board Forum and is the student’s response to 1 of the instructor’s questions.
-It will be in the form of an essay, will be 500–700 words, and will follow current APA guidelines in format (as much as is possible in a discussion board setting) and in citations.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 4 Discussions, each consisting of 2 parts: the thread and the replies.
+The thread will be the first part of the Discussion and is the student’s response to 1 of the instructor’s questions.
+It will be in the form of an essay, will be 500–700 words, and will follow current APA guidelines in format (as much as is possible in a discussion setting) and in citations.
 No title page, running head, or abstract page is needed, and references can be listed right below each post.

 The student will read information about a personal worldview and answer questions while doing so.
 These questions are designed to encourage the student to think more meaningfully about his/her worldview and how it leads to certain beliefs about life.
 Within this document, the student will provide examples of business ethical practices—good and bad—that reflect a particular ethical/moral worldview emphasis.
-The Personal Worldview Answers/Business Ethics Paper must be 3–6 pages.
+The Personal Worldview and Business Ethics Assignment must be 3–6 pages.

-The student will submit a written Critical Analysis Template.
-The topic for the template will be chosen by the student by Module/Week 3.
-This template is designed to be used as a research tool to allow the student to have a working command over a selected topic.
-The template is designed to organize essential information in a logical and orderly array of categories, which can be adjusted to any realistic degree.
+The student will submit a written Critical Analysis Assignment.
+This assignment is designed to be used as a research tool to allow the student to have a working command over a selected topic.
+The assignment is designed to organize essential information in a logical and orderly array of categories, which can be adjusted to any realistic degree.

-The student will take 2 exams, a Midterm Exam and a Final Exam.
-Each exam is open-book/open-notes, contains 50 multiple-choice and true/false questions, and has a time limit of 1 hour and 30 minutes.
+The student will take 2 quizzes, a Midterm and a Final.
+Each quiz is open-book/open-notes, contains 50 multiple-choice and true/false questions, and has a time limit of 1 hour and 30 minutes.